Scoliosis Surgery: What is it and how is it performed?

 Once the surgeon has access to the spine, he/she will make adjustments to remove the curvature and straighten the spine.
 It also involves placing the rods or bone grafting material acquired from the patient's body.
 The whole procedure can last anywhere between 4 to 8 hours depending upon the severity of the curvature and the number of points where fusion is needed.
 After the surgery is complete, the incision is stitched.

-Other than anterior and posterior surgical procedures, minimally invasive surgery (MIS) is also being performed these days (also known as Video-Assisted Surgery).
-In MIS, spinal fusion is carried out using advanced cameras and surgical equipment.
+In addition to anterior and posterior surgical procedures, surgeons also perform minimally invasive surgery (MIS), also known as Video-Assisted Surgery.
+Surgeons use advanced cameras and surgical equipment in MIS to perform spinal fusion.
 The surgeon performs the complete surgery through a very small incision in the body.
-MIS is preferred as it is less painful and has a very short recovery period.
+MIS is preferred due to its ability to cause less pain and involve a very short recovery period.

 Recovery after Scoliosis Surgery